nielskee/draft-articles/TechnicalHiringPart2.md

 specific requirements.

 So, for most of the next two posts, I'm going to have to make some assumptions.
-There's an almost infinite variety of technical backgrounds that might be important to you, and I don't want to be constantly issuing caveats.
+With the infinite variety of technical backgrounds that might be important to you, I don't want to be constantly issuing caveats.

 So, here's my assumption : if you're hiring experienced developers with a specific skillset, I'll assume you're smart people, that you